 What little we know about the 1997 plot paints a much different picture.
 The conspirators weren’t even able to reach outside of their own units, and they didn’t seem to have had any political supporters.
 North Korea’s multilayered approach to state security and the security of the supreme dignity (another term for Kim) far surpass the capabilities of the SS or KGB.

 One very plausible reason for the military’s opposition to revolt, even though their own families were suffering during the famine, is that Kim Jong Il switched the center of national power away from the Worker’s Party (WPK) and state bureaucracies and moved it to the military.
-Kim promoted the military by instituting the Songun policy (military first).
+Kim promoted the military by instituting the Songun (military first) policy.
 By securing his power base among the largest and most powerful (literally) organization in the country, he ensured his continued survival.
 He also managed to build up a base of support early on, before his succession, by taking over the ideological and propaganda departments.
 With these behind him, there was little chance of a sustained or deeply rooted challenge to his authority.

 A rare example of popular dissent comes from 2009.
 The people were protesting unpopular currency reforms which wiped out what little people had managed to save.
 It was viewed as an attempt by the government to steal wealth and crack down on market activities.
-However, Kim Jong Il, unlike many dictators, learned to listen to the opinions of others and made limited changes to the reforms in response.
+However, Kim Jong Il, unlike many dictators, learned to listen to the opinions of others and made just enough limited changes to the reforms in response.
 He also had the “mastermind” behind the reforms executed.
-The ability to know when to bend to pressure while also maintaining the appearance of personal infallibility served Kim Jong Il well.
+The ability to know when to bend to pressure while maintaining the appearance of personal infallibility served Kim Jong Il well.
 For the second time in a row, a dictator was able to die of natural causes, as he did in 2011.

 Kim Jong Un

-Kim Jong Un has also managed to accomplish what his father and grandfather couldn’t: the completion of the nuclear program, the successful test of a missile that could hit any part of the US, and face-to-face meetings with the leader of their greatest enemy, President Donald Trump.
+Kim Jong Un has also managed to accomplish what his father and grandfather couldn’t - the completion of the nuclear program, the successful test of a missile that could hit any part of the US, and face-to-face meetings with the leader of their greatest enemy, President Donald Trump.
 Furthermore, whatever problems arise from sanctions, Kim Jong Un has still managed to oversee a billion-dollar construction boom.
 He has also learned the lessons of his forefathers and struck against those who could harm him (like his uncle Jang Song-thaek and his half-brother Kim Jong Nam), and he has begun to reach out and rebuild relationships with old allies.
 His personal characteristics play in his favor, too.
 Like his grandfather, he is outgoing and more charismatic than his father.
 Not to mention his striking physical resemblance to Kim Il Sung.

 From the outside, it seems like he is in a very good position to maintain power.

 Kim Il Sung was the father of the nation.
 Kim Jong Il led the country out of famine and protected it while it was weakest.
 Kim Jong Un has managed to accomplish multiple regime promises.
 And all were able to maintain ruthless control, even if absolute power has waned slightly generation-to-generation.
 North Korea’s take on Confucianism, filial piety, ultra-nationalism, and severe coercive and security systems has meant that at any given time, the people were either unwilling or unable to reject the Kim’s.
 Kim Il Sung is viewed as the father of each of the 25 million North Koreans alive today and the Kim dynasty is the personification of the people’s will and of the state.
 A lyric to a North Korean song goes, “without you, there is no motherland.
 Without you there is no us.”
-The leadership has built for itself a system in which the people are instinctively opposed to the very idea of open dissent or overthrowing the Kim’s, and a system in which broad dissent or revolt is all but impossible.
+The leadership has built for itself a system in which the people are instinctively opposed to the very idea of open dissent or overthrowing the Kim’s, and built a system in which broad dissent or revolt is all but impossible.

 The regime’s ability to react positively, but only just, to popular demands and its ability to navigate and command the numerous group interests within the “competitive dictatorship”, has enabled the Kim family to rule for 71 years.
 In 2019, there is no real outward sign of imminent collapse.
 Going back to Andrew Scobell, perhaps instead of collapsing the way Libya or the Soviet Union did, North Korea will take the path of China (albeit more slowly) and manage a gradual transition toward a post-totalitarian system.
 Pyongyang’s total control over the flow of information and economic activity has been greatly reduced over the years.
 The average citizen no longer relies solely on the state for their needs, but instead relies on their own ingenuity to get what they want.
 And, the system has become highly corrupt.
 These weaknesses may enable the transition to a post-totalitarian state, or they may simply be the first visible cracks before the entire edifice comes crashing down.
 Either way, a Korean Stauffenberg seems as unlikely today as yesterday.